chchwy/OgreMinimalExample/README.md

 # Ogre v2.1 Minimal Example

-A minimal example which has only one cpp file to show initialise Ogre3D engine.
+A minimal "blank window" Ogre3D example which has only 1 cpp file.
 Even simpler than built-in samples.